 The LuKN aims to be a go-to source of quality information on issues related to land use in Alberta.
+It provides information on a broad range of topics of interest to government, such as integrated land management, species at risk, urban agriculture, and regional planning.
 Program lead Terri McHugh says, "We work hard to stay on top of current issues, seek out trusted sources of information, and find new ways of sharing good content with the people who need it."